-We've prepared a series of client alerts which explore these issues.
-This one is focussed on the "AIFMD-lite" regime for "small" non-EU AIFMs raising non-EU AIFs from (a) non-EU investors; and (b) "professional investors" domiciled in the UK.
+We've prepared a series of Client Alerts, which explore these issues.
+This one is focussed on the "AIFMD-lite" regime for "small" non-EU AIFMs raising non-EU AIFs from (a) non-EU investors; and (b) "professional investors" domiciled in Belgium, or domiciled in the United Kingdom and Belgium.
 It is only concerned with AIFMD compliance.
-The general law and the UK's National Private Placement Regime may impose additional obligations.
+The general law and the local National Private Placement Regimes may impose additional obligations.
 Our other alerts are available here.

-The AIFMD-lite regime for small fund managers-"marketing" into the United Kingdom
+The AIFMD-lite regime for small fund managers-"marketing" into Belgium

-If you're a "small" non-EU AIFM; and you want to "market" interests in a non-EU AIF to non-EU investors and "professional investors" domiciled in the UK, you'll barely have to engage with the AIFMD at all.
+If you're a "small" non-EU AIFM; and you want to "market" interests in a non-EU AIF to non-EU investors and "professional investors" domiciled in Belgium, you'll barely have to engage with the AIFMD at all.